quantumlib/Stim/glue/crumble/README.md

 - `end`: Jump to the last layer of the circuit.
 - `t`: Rotate circuit 45 degrees clockwise.
 - `shift+t`: Rotate circuit 45 degrees counter-clockwise.
+- `b`: Move selected qubits.
+    If the mouse is hovering over a qubit, the topmost leftmost selected qubit will move to the hover location (and other selected qubits are offset by the same delta).
+    When the moved qubits would collide with existing qubits, the existing qubits are moved into the spaces vacated by the moved qubits.
+    If the mouse is not hovering over a qubit, and exactly two qubits are selected, then the two selected qubits swap locations.
 - `v`: Translate circuit down one step.
 - `^`: Translate circuit up one step.
 - `>`: Translate circuit right one step.